mbodm/cdis/README.md

 ### Windows shows blue popup?

-Typically, when you just start some ".exe" file, which has no certificate and is downloaded from somewhere (like in example from GitHub, in a ".zip" file 😄), Windows will block the access (by showing the blue SmartScreen popup), until you allow the ".exe" (telling Windows "_it's ok_").
+Typically, when you just start some ".exe" file, which has no certificate and is downloaded from somewhere (like in example from GitHub, in a ".zip" file 😄), Windows will block the execution (by showing the blue SmartScreen popup), until you allow the ".exe" (telling Windows "_it's ok_").

 To do this, just right-click the ".exe" file in Explorer, select "Properties", check the "Unblock" checkbox and click the OK button.
 Now you can start your downloaded ".exe" file.